facebook/react-native-website/docs/alert.md

 - Two buttons mean 'negative', 'positive' (such as 'Cancel', 'OK')
 - Three buttons mean 'neutral', 'negative', 'positive' (such as 'Later', 'Cancel', 'OK')

 Alerts on Android can be dismissed by tapping outside of the alert box.
-It is disabled by default and can be enabled by providing an optional [Options](alert#options) parameter with the cancelable property set to `true` i.e.<br/>`{cancelable: true}`.
+It is disabled by default and can be enabled by providing an optional [AlertOptions](alert#alertoptions) parameter with the cancelable property set to `true` i.e.<br/>`{cancelable: true}`.

 The cancel event can be handled by providing an `onDismiss` callback property inside the `options` parameter.